 But I have got to say a prayer.
 Someone very near, Somebody in my soul is tortured, and demands a prayer.
 So I jabber on and on Senselessly until dawn.

-A. Z. Foreman is a literary translator, poet and language-acquisition addict currently working on a doctorate in Near Eastern Languages at the Ohio State University.
-His translations from Arabic, Chinese, Latin, Occitan, Ukrainian, Russian, Irish and Yiddish have appeared in sundry publications including Metamorphoses, Blue Unicorn, Asymptote, the Penguin Book of Russian Poetry, and at least two people's tattos.
-He also writes his own poetry if things are dire enough.
-Most importantly, if you have a dog or even a tame fox he'd love to pet it.
+A. Z. Foreman is a poet and translator pursuing a doctorate in Near Eastern Languages at the Ohio State University.
+His work (both original compositions as well as translations from Arabic, French, Persian, Chinese, Latin, Occitan, Ukrainian, Russian, Hebrew, Welsh, Irish and Yiddish) has been (or is scheduled to be) featured in the Los Angeles Review, ANMLY, Asymptote, Lunch Ticket, Metamorphoses, the Penguin Book of Russian Poetry and elsewhere.
+But really he's most proud of having had his work featured in two people's tattoos, and if you have a dog he'd love to pet it.